 has: tests if the flag value contains the compared value.

 nothave: tests if the flag value does not contain the compared value.

-The tests are up-to-date with the CIS Benchmark 1.1.0, which refers to Kubernetes 1.7.
-Going forward we should release updates to kube-bench to reflect new releases of the Benchmark, which in turn we can anticipate being made for each new Kubernetes release.
+Going forward we plan to release updates to kube-bench to add support for new releases of the Benchmark, which in turn we can anticipate being made for each new Kubernetes release.